carlesjove/collection_json_serializer/README.md

-# CollectionJsonSerializer
+# CollectionJson::Serializer

 | :warning: ** This is _not finished_ yet, so you better do not use it ** |
 ---------------------------------------------------------------------------

 A Ruby gem to respond with Collection+JSON.

-CollectionJsonSerializer formats JSON responses following the Collection+JSON media type by Mike Amudsen.
+CollectionJson::Serializer formats JSON responses following the Collection+JSON media type by Mike Amudsen.
 It also handles input data templates.

 ## Installation